Skip to main content

 A control for "Centralize Account Management" might have two tests:

-• Test 1 (Negative): Query for users WITHOUT SSO authentication (expects zero results)
+• Test 1 (Non-compliant assets): Query for users WITHOUT SSO authentication — any results indicate a violation

-• Test 2 (Positive): Query for users WITH verified SSO (expects results to exist)
+• Test 2 (Compliant assets): Query for users WITH verified SSO — results confirm the control is working

 Example Test Patterns:

-• Negative tests: Look for resources that violate the control (expect zero results)
+• Non-compliant assets test: Find resources that violate the control

 FIND aws_s3_bucket WITH encrypted = false

-• Positive tests: Verify required resources or configurations exist (expect results)
+• Compliant assets test: Verify required resources or configurations exist

 FIND aws_cloudtrail WITH enabled = true